lethargilistic/blog/0018-the-academic-bates-motel.md

 # The Academic Bates Motel
 (2019-11-20)

-This morning, after a nudge from my friend Brian L. Frye, I read Agnes Collard's ["Is Plagiarism Wrong"](https://thepointmag.com/examined-life/is-plagiarism-wrong-agnes-callard/) and, to me, the most significant part is the recollection of her teacher introducing her to plagiarism norms through public humiliation when she was six-years-old.
+This morning, after a nudge from my friend Brian L. Frye, I read Agnes Callard's ["Is Plagiarism Wrong"](https://thepointmag.com/examined-life/is-plagiarism-wrong-agnes-callard/) and, to me, the most significant part is the recollection of her teacher introducing her to plagiarism norms through public humiliation when she was six-years-old.
 Anti-plagiarism norms had nothing to do with what this child wanted out of life *a priori*, yet the teacher projected this value as a natural law.
 Perhaps,